MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/infra-sbc.md

 ms.custom:
 - Skype for Business Certification
 - dn947483
-description: "List of Session Border Controllers that have been independently qualified with Skype for Business Server."
+description: "List of Session Border Controllers that are independently qualified with Skype for Business Server."
 ---

 # Session border controllers